 About Kasper Schmeichel’s Sister:

-Cecilie Schmeichel who is all grown up happens to be the only sibling of Kasper, with no brother(s) and sister(s).
+Cecilie Schmeichel, who is all grown up, happens to be the only sibling of Kasper, with no brother(s) or sister(s).

 Thanks to her legendary dad and big brother (pictured with her below), Cecilie is super proud of bearing the Schmeichel surname.